The United Soviet Socialist Revolutions Per Minute or USSRPM

 The United Soviet Socialist Revolutions Per Minute (U.S.S.R.P.M) were established in the mid 1950s [1] after the death of Josef Stalin.

 It was established as a direct competitor to the BBC Sound Workshop.
-It was first thought the USSRPM was set up for military purposes to discover ways to apply sound waves as weapons but this was discredited as US propaganda to hide the fact Americans were well advanced in this research themselves.
+It was first thought the USSRPM was set up for military purposes to discover ways to apply sound waves as weapons but this was discredited as US propaganda to hide the fact Americans were well advanced in this research themselves.[2]
+Another popular theory is that Nikita Khrushchev gave the go ahead to form an advanced sound academy because he hated the music Stalin had made everyone listen to in his youth and he also had a secret crush on Elvis Presley.[3]

 Another hint towards the validity of this theory is the positioning of the USSRPM head office and studios.
 Vladivostok.